smithfarm/ceph-auto-aws/README.rst

 The final step is to run DeepSea on each Delegate's local master node ("admin node").
-Since we have lost the root master's connection to the Delegate Minions, we have no choice but to ssh to each local master in turn, and run the script.
+Since we have lost the root master's connection to the Delegate Minions, we have no choice but to ssh to each local master in turn, accept the minion keys, and run the script.
 The deepsea-salt-master state installs a ``/home/cephadm/bin/health-ok`` shell script to make this easier::

     ip-10-0-0-10:/home/ec2-user # ssh cephadm@ip-10-0-3-10